VA Loan Qualifications

 Our VA lenders offer 100% mortgages for first time home buying or refinance to qualified veterans online.
 The United States Department of Veterans Affairs provides a loan guarantee service to honorably discharged veterans of the United States military.
 Service member, their unmarried surviving spouses and veterans can obtain cost-effective home financing with VA mortgage loans that enable purchasing of up to 100% loan to value (LTV), 90% cash-out refinancing on an existing home or 100% refinancing on an already-existing VA loan.
 We offer several solutions for first time home buying options for military borrowers.

-These home purchase loans are made by private lenders, but insured by the VA.
+These no money down mortgages are made by private lenders, but insured by the VA.
 This means that if the borrower defaults on the loan, the VA will guarantee or secure it.
 This protects the lender from loss, which keeps the interest rates low for the buyers.

 VA Mortgage Loans - 100% Home Financing Options for Veterans